fabri1983/sgdk-video-player/README.md

 - Update joy like in raycasting project.
 - Try Enigma on tilemaps and check if the optimized decompressor is faster than current timings.
 - Pre load frame 0 before starting music and see how does result with sound timing/sync.
-- The Tileset chunk decompression worst case using LZ4W takes 47423 cycles (~97 scanlines).
+- The Tileset chunk decompression worst case using LZ4W takes 47423 cycles (approx 97 scanlines).
 Includes all the delays added by VInt and Hint interrupts.
 - Try new video from VirtualDub2 project.
 Better definition and correct dimensions.
 Frame size: 272 x 200 px (34 x 25 tiles).
 - Idea to avoid sending the first 2 strips'pals (64 colors) and send only first strip's pals (32 colors):
 	- DMA_QUEUE the first 2 pals (32 colors) at VInt.